 Plan a gradual replacement.
 Begin building a new system to eventually replace the current one, but do so gradually rather than as a big-bang rewrite.
 This might involve extracting services from a monolith one at a time, rebuilding major subsystems using the strangler fig pattern, or building a new application alongside the old one and migrating users incrementally.
 This approach makes sense when the current architecture is fundamentally problematic - perhaps the technology stack is obsolete, or the system can’t scale to meet future needs.

-Calculate total cost of ownership over a three-year horizon to inform this decision.
+If replacement is on the table, calculate total cost of ownership over, say, a three-year horizon to inform the decision.
 Consider not just development costs but also:

 - Ongoing maintenance and support costs